No, you're not too old to claim

 Hearing loss claims: What if my deafness is a natural part of ageing?

 Many of our noise-induced hearing loss have worked in loud environments for years and have either retired or are approaching retirement age.
 It is true that hearing loss is a natural part of getting older however excessive noise is a common cause of deafness.
 Some older people might be put off seeking compensation because they believe their employer or former employer will just say they’re getting older.
-Well, fortunately audiologists can identify whether hearing loss was caused by ageing or loud noises and with a little help from HMRC and schedule of employment we can work out when the damage was likely caused.
+Well, fortunately audiologists can identify whether hearing loss was caused by ageing or loud noises and with a little help from HMRC and a schedule of employment we can work out when the damage was likely caused.
 You can learn more about our industrial hearing loss claims service here.

 Is it too late to claim?